paulbradshaw/MED7373-Data-Journalism/README.md

   * [Free ebook: R For Beginners](https://cran.r-project.org/doc/contrib/Paradis-rdebuts_en.pdf)
   * [Playlist: R programming tutorials](https://www.youtube.com/watch?v=WJDrYUqNrHg&index=1&list=PLvhG5FRoq78otMp0WbWuJsFOarEAchMek)

-## Week 6: Reading Week.
-No class.

-During this week you should be consolidating your learning so far, developing your skills on one or more editorial project, reviewing examples of data journalism, and continuing to read widely around the subject.

-## Week 7: Live and connected storytelling: APIs
+## 6: Live and connected storytelling: APIs

 By the end of this week you should be able to use a range of techniques for fetching data from APIs in both R and JavaScript, and explore possibilities for dynamically analysing and/or presenting that data.